Featured Local Farms and Businesses

 We are proud to support many local farms and business.
 Buying local means we get a fresher product that was grown or produced by members of nearby communities.
 Our food doesn’t travel as far (which reduces environmental impact) and our dollars are invested in local communities.
 As defined by the Sustainability Action Plan, we consider local to be grown or produced within 250 miles of campus.

-Every morning we get a delivery of fresh bagels from Claremont’s own 42nd Street Bagels.
+Fresh bagels from Claremont’s own 42nd Street Bagels is utilized by our Catering department.
 This shop is located in the heart of Claremont and is family owned.